Chapter 7

 Your lawyer can help you determine whether a particular debt qualifies as an ‘unsecured debt’ under the Federal Bankruptcy Code – and whether or not it is dischargeable via a Chapter 7 bankruptcy proceeding.

-Various individuals and business entities are eligible to file for Chapter 7 Bankruptcy in Arizona, depending upon their circumstances.
+Various individuals and business entities are eligible to file for Chapter 7 Bankruptcy, depending upon their circumstances.
 The United States Bankruptcy Code, which is a federal law, sets out the qualifications to file.

 Specifically, to qualify for Chapter 7, you must not have filed for bankruptcy within the preceding six to eight years.
 Moreover, to be eligible, you have to qualify under the Chapter 7 Means Test.